Menatic007/Menatic-SubDominator/README.md

 Therfore this helps penetration testers and bug hunters collect and gather subdomains and information for the domain they are targeting.

+## Disclaimer !!!

+<p>The exploits and malware built on this respository are mainly for POC and Educational purposes only.
+The developer is in no way responsible for any sort of misuse of tools and exploits or spreading of malware from this respository.
+If you use my tools in an illegal way, you will fully be responsible for your actions and not me.</p>

 ## Prerequisites

 *From the standard libraries.*